 Employers are able to include a trial period in an employment agreement.
 The trial period clause must be in writing in the IEA and signed by both parties.
 This trial period can only be for up to 90 days.
 This trial period will prevent the employee from raising a personal grievance for unjustified dismissal if a dismissal occurs during the trial period.
-There are specific restrictions on how. employers can use trial periods and from 6 May 2019 trial periods have been restricted to employers employing fewer than 20 employees.
-It is considered under sections 67A and 67B of the Employment Relations Act 2000.
+Trial periods are covered under sections 67A and 67B of the Employment Relations Act 2000.
+From 23 December 2023, all employers (regardless of size) may use a trial period provision in the employment agreement.

-Refer to the A-Z Guide on Trial & Probationary Periods for more information on how the trial period works.
+Refer to the A-Z Guide on Trial & Probationary Periods for more information on trial periods.